mariamassaad/mississauga-deers/README.md

 Francis Lam, Jan Uy, Mariam Assaad

-Thank you for respecting the time and effort that went into making this plugin possible.
+Thank you for respecting the time and effort

 ----------------------------------------------------------